Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 9. Book Becoming Movie in 2019: I wrote a whole post about books becoming movies this year, so I was incredibly psyched about this category.
 At first, I was going to read The Knife of Never Letting Go, but then it got pushed to a 2020 release date.
 Finally, I decided to try the nonfiction account of Ford and Ferrari’s battle to win the 24 Hours of Le Mans car race in the 1960s.
 Even though I am not at all a car person, I found this account fascinating.

 One of the best perks of being a book blogger is receiving advance review copies (ARCs) of upcoming book releases from publishers.

 At the beginning of each month, I cover all the new book releases coming out, and the March 2019 book releases are right around the corner.
 Here’s a peek at the March releases I’ve already read.

 What’s up next for me?
 Before I let you go, here are a few of the titles I’m hoping to get through this upcoming month.

-Be sure to come back at the end of March to see which ones I read and what I thought.
+Be sure to come back in March to see which ones I read.

 What books did you read in February?